.....well, not entirely, slowly but surely, one step at a time.

 I listen to him intently, ask questions and give my own views when I know it's safe to.
 I don't judge and don't try to hammer my opinions down his throat.
 Sometimes we agree on certain issues, and sometimes we agree to disagree, and that's totally okay.
 I hear the liberation in his voice when he's able to voice his opinions without someone trying to 'set him straight' or put him down.

 I find the best conversations I have with Adam is when I talk less and give him space just to talk.
 It gives me a better insight into how he's thinking about the life he wants to have for himself.
-He's slowly showing an intellectual side of himself, and I feel that I'm getting a peek of this person that he is slowly growing into.
+He's slowly showing an intellectual side of himself, and I feel that I'm getting a peek at this person that he is slowly growing into.
 I feel privileged.

 I'm proud that he has views and opinions on so many issues, and I'm proud that he's comfortable enough to speak freely.
 And I'm also proud of myself for giving him the space he needs to take this journey of self-discovery.

-This act of allowing him to take the lead has given me this opportunity to see him slowly coming into his own.
-I see him having more confidence, self-belief, he's more resilient and not afraid of making mistakes, he's independent (to a certain degree) and he's learning about his limitations and how to overcome them.
+This act of allowing him to take the lead has given me the opportunity to see him slowly coming into his own.
+I see him having more confidence, and self-belief, he's more resilient and not afraid of making mistakes, he's independent (to a certain degree) and he's learning about his limitations and how to overcome them.

 He's getting to know himself, and he's self-worth and what he himself is capable of.

 I will repeat what many have said before - the hardest part of parenting is learning to let go.
 It's a journey as a parent to learn how to do this.
 For all of our child's lives, we have had an innate need to protect them from everything, even themselves.
-We don't want them to get hurt, or make mistakes, or have any regrets.
+We don't want them to get hurt, make mistakes, or have any regrets.

-The thing is, only by allowing our teens to take the lead, practice making their own decisions (at this point within reason, of course), fall, get hurt, make mistakes that these beautiful teenagers are allowed to grow and come into themselves.
+The thing is, only by allowing our teens to take the lead, practice making their own decisions (at this point within reason, of course), fall, get hurt, and make mistakes that these beautiful teenagers are allowed to grow and come into themselves.
 By allowing our teens to think for themselves, they learn to set limits and learn about boundaries.
 They'll be allowed to practice considering and dealing with consequences as a result of their choices.

 They won't be able to do this if they are constantly being controlled, by what our egos think they are or should be or should do.
 By relaxing our control issues, our teens feel trusted, respected and supported.
 These feelings in itself will help them tremendously, not only in their growth but also in our relationship with them.
 In turn, they'll feel relaxed, seeking advice and opening up to us.